OSIPI/osipi.github.io/pages/pages-root-folder/events.md

 ## Upcoming Events

-### ISMRM Member-Initiated Symposium “Open Source Initiative for Perfusion Imaging” on
+### ISMRM Member-Initiated Symposium “Open Source Initiative for Perfusion Imaging”

 **When**: Monday, May 13th from 1:45-3:45 pm.